 - Finally, there is 1” of a Dura Dense foam.

-- The covers of these two mattresses are quite different.
-The Big Fig has a tufted cover that is quilted with polyfoam.
-The PLUS has a dual cover that is breathable.
+- The covers of these two mattresses are quite different; the Big Fig has a tufted cover that is quilted with polyfoam, and the PLUS has a dual cover that is breathable.

 - While these are both hybrid mattresses, the top comfort layers are somewhat different.
 The Big Fig has higher density foams on top, and the Helix PLUS has a softer foam on top.
 Because of this, the PLUS will have more of a slow-sinking, memory foam feel.